Dubai Road Naming Committee launches ‘Street Naming Suggestions’ platform

-Al Hajri said: “The new platform is a digital system that allows the public to share their suggestions for street names in the Emirate of Dubai, following a comprehensive methodology and specific criteria, so that it reflects our identity, expresses the close connection between the past, present and future of Dubai, and revives valuable historical meanings, heritage and urban landmarks, in harmony with the global status and reputation of the Emirate of Dubai, and also contributes to consolidating the emirate’s diverse areas and places in the minds of the public and future generations.”
+He said that the new platform is a digital system that allows the public to share their suggestions for street names in the Emirate of Dubai, following a comprehensive methodology and specific criteria, so that it reflects our identity and expresses the close connection between the past, present and future of Dubai, and revives historical meanings, heritage and urban landmarks, in harmony with the global reputation of the Emirate of Dubai, which contributes to establishing it in the minds of future generations.

-The committee has set a methodology for proposing names based on classifications from which the proposed name for each region will be inspired.
-The methodology classifications will include names related to Arab and Islamic design and architecture, and names related to art, culture, and the rhymes of poetry.

-The classifications will also include the names of natural phenomena, local plants, trees, flowers and roses, as well as wild and marine plants and herbs, in addition to the names of wild and marine birds, names that express environmental sustainability, and others related to ships, sea and fishing tools, wind and rain.
+The classifications will include suggesting names related to Arab and Islamic design and architecture, names related to art, culture and the rhymes of poetry, names of natural phenomena, local plants and trees, as well as wild and marine herbs, names that express environmental sustainability, and others related to ships, sea tools, fishing and others.

-On the other hand, the classifications will include the names of squares, forts and ancient castles, the names of archaeological Tuwaiyan, local and ancient ornaments, the names of horses, Arabian camels and their descriptions.
-They will also include names related to types of palm trees and dates, names of farming and agricultural professions, others inspired by the names of industrial and craft professions and their tools, names of precious stones, in addition to names related to inventions and modern technology.
+The classifications will also include the names of ancient forts and castles, the names of ancient Tuwaiyans, ancient local ornaments, the names of horses, Arabian camels and their descriptions.
+It will also include names related to types of palm trees and dates, and others inspired by the names of agricultural, industrial and craft professions and their tools.

 The public can participate in submitting proposals for road and street names via the platform link: https://roadsnaming.ae.

-The committee had completed naming the roads in the second Al Khawaneej area, as a trial phase that included new names inspired by local trees, plants and flowers, such as; Ghaf Street, one of the most famous types of local trees, which will connect the first and second Al Khawaneej areas, in addition to other names such as; Sidr, Rayhan, Fagi, Samr and Al Shereesh.
+The committee completed naming the roads in the second Al Khawaneej area, as a trial phase, which included new names inspired by local trees, plants and flowers, such as: Al Ghaf Street, one of the most famous types of local trees, which will connect the first and second Al Khawaneej areas, in addition to other names such as Sidr, Rayhan, Fagi, Samr and Al Shereesh.

 Follow our latest local and sports news, and the latest political and economic developments via Google News